memgraph/docs/docs/streams/transformation-modules/overview.md

 files it finds in the default (`/usr/lib/memgraph/query_modules`) directory.
 The `*.so` modules are written using the C API and the `*.py` modules are written using the Python API.
 Each file corresponds to one module.
 Names of these files will be mapped to module names.
-For example, `hello.so` will will be mapped to `hello` module and a `py_hello.py` will be mapped to `py_hello.py` module.
+For example, `hello.so`
+will be mapped to the `hello` module and a `py_hello.py` script will be mapped to the `py_hello.py` module.

 If you want to change the directory in which Memgraph searches for query modules, just change the `--query-modules-directory` flag in the main